-Make the most of the season by packing your crew into a car and heading out to view Arkansas' eye-catching foliage.
-Whether you're more into leisurely drives along the Pig Trail Scenic Byway or you'd rather lace up your hiking boots and hit the trail, there are plenty of fall foliage opportunities for everyone with lots of social distance.
+Make the most of the season by hopping in the car and heading out to view Arkansas' eye-catching foliage.
+Whether you're more into leisurely drives or you'd rather lace up your hiking boots and hit the trail, there are plenty of fall foliage opportunities for everyone with lots of social distance.

 Want to see the full list?
 Head over to our sister publication, Little Rock Family.